 All varieties of engineered wood cannot be considered viable teak wood alternatives.
 However, a few types do come to mind, so saying thus, here they are:

 A deck covering company in the UK, Treadmaster developed this variety of engineered wood which they call “Atalanteak.”
-It consists of a flexible film or sheet that has a finish that resembles teak.
+It consists of a flexible film or sheet with a finish resembling teak.
 It is a thermoplastic material, and one form of this material is based on the composition of cork or rubber.
 This wood is useful for applying a teak-like non-slip covering for yacht decks.

-Here’s another teak wood alternative from Norway in the form of an engineered wood called Kebony.
-Kebony is wood treated to increase its hardness and durability.
+Here’s another teak wood alternative from Norway in an engineered wood called Kebony.
+Kebony is wood-treated to increase its hardness and durability.
 Kebony isn’t a new variety of engineered wood and has been around since 1997.
 It evolved as a result of experiments carried out in an attempt to convert cheaper woods like pine and

-It exhibits a fine grain, smooth in texture but with a firm grip.
+It exhibits a fine grain and a smooth texture.
 The fine grain of Kebony results in increased resistance to liquids in the event of spillages.
 The wood bonds itself with the cells of the wood.
-There are no chemicals involved, so there is no concern about any toxins released into the environment.
+There are no chemicals involved, so there is no concern about toxins released into the environment.
 Although it shares many properties of teak, Kebony lacks the good looks and attractive color of teak.
-However, if you expose this wood to the elements for a prolonged period, it begins to resemble teak.
+However, exposing this wood to the elements for a prolonged period begins to resemble teak.

-The question is how ideal are teak wood alternatives when subjected to the acid test?
-It is more of a psychological dilemma.
-Those who have to seem genuine teak for most of their lives will be averse to try anything other than the real thing.
-But as Bob Dylan would say, “The times, they are a-changin’.”
-And to keep abreast with the times, we must open our minds to adjustments and compromise.
+How ideal are teak wood alternatives when subjected to the acid test?
+It is more of a psychological dilemma, and those who have to seem genuine teak for most of their lives will be averse to trying anything other than the real thing.
+But given the cost and sustainability issues, we think the alternatives highlighted here are worth trying on your next woodworking project.